magepages/mpdocs/docs/product-attachments/index.md

   * This name will display on the Frontend when customers click on the attached files to view/download.
   * If leaving this field blank, take the name of the uploaded file.

-* **Status**: Choose "Enable" so that the attached file can display on the Frontend.
-* **Store View**: One website can have many store views.
-Product Attachment only displays in the selected store views.
-* **Customer Group**: Stipulate which customer group can see and perform actions with the attached file.
 * **File**:
   * Upload the file from your PC
   * We support you some following file formats: